single-cell-data/SOMA/abstract_specification.md

 ### Operation: read()

-Read a user-specified dense subarray from object and return as an Arrow.Tensor.
+Read a user-specified dense subarray from the object and return as an Arrow.Tensor.

 Summary: